yockgen/madani-os-builder/docs/architecture/image-composer-caching.md

 When the build system needs to install a package, it checks the cache before downloading a package.
 If the package exists in the cache, it uses the cached version.
 If not, it downloads the package, adds it to the cache, and then uses it.

-Garbage collection is managed by two parameters: maximum size (in GB) and retention time (in days).
-When cache limits are reached, the oldest and least-used packages are removed first.

 ### Package Cache Benefits